sfarrens/presentations/_posts/0000-01-05-version_cont_2.md

 --

-> In order to connect our local (i.e. on your computer) Git repository with a hosting platform, we will need to provide an address for your *remote* (i.e. online) repository.
+> In order to connect our local (i.e. on your computer) Git repository with a hosting platform, we will need to provide an address for our *remote* (i.e. online) repository.
 We can do this with the `remote` command.

 ```bash
 git remote add origin <REPOSITORY ADDRESS>